-Conrad scored the music for the new romantic comedy, The Sound of Violet, which will be released in theaters starting on April 29, 2022.
+Conrad scored the music for the new romantic comedy, The Sound of Violet, which will be released only in theaters starting on April 29, 2022.

 In the story, Shawn is desperate to find a wife, but he’s shy and awkward on dates.
 He works at a dating app but still can’t seem to find his soulmate.
 His brother drags him to a party where Shawn lands a date with the captivating Violet.
 Shawn’s autism and trusting nature keep him from realizing Violet is actually a prostitute.
 On their “date,” she realizes something is different about Shawn, and it’s not just because he has a condition that allows him to “hear” colors.
 When he finally asks what she does for a living, Violet tells him she’s an actress.